 Under the ONFA, the Province guarantees OPG's annual return in the Used Fuel Segregated Fund at 3.25 percent plus the change in the Ontario CPI, as defined in the ONFA, for funding related to the first 2.23 million used fuel bundles ("committed return").
 OPG recognizes the committed return on the Used Fuel Segregated Fund as earnings on the Nuclear Segregated Funds.
 The difference between the committed return and the actual market return determined based on the fair value of the fund's assets related to the first 2.23 million used fuel bundles is recorded as due to or due from the Province.
 This amount represents the amount OPG would pay to, or receive from, the Province if the committed return were to be settled as of the consolidated balance sheet date.
-Upon approval of a new or amended ONFA reference plan, the Province is obligated to make an additional contribution to the Used Fuel Segregated rate of return.
-If the return on the fund's assets related to the first 2.23 million used fuel bundles is less than the guaranteed rate of return.
-If the return on the fund's assets related to the first 2.23 million used fuel bundles, upon approval of a new or amended ONFA reference plan.
-The 2.23 million of the excess related to the first 2.23 million used fuel bundles, upon approval of a new or amended ONFA reference plan.
+Upon approval of a new or amended ONFA reference plan, the Province is obligated to make an additional contribution to the Used Fuel Segregated Fund in relation to the first 2.23 million used fuel bundles if the fund's assets earned a rate of return that is less than the guaranteed rate of return.
+If the return on the fund's assets exceeds the Province's guaranteed rate of return, the Province is entitled to withdraw any portion of the excess related to the first 2.23 million used fuel bundles, upon approval of a new or amended ONFA reference plan.
 The 2.23 million threshold represents the estimated total life cycle fuel bundles based on the initial estimated useful lives of the nuclear stations assumed in the ONFA.